 Given IC Markets don’t have a bonus program then consider IG as an option if you desire a bonus.

-IC Markets offer an extensive range of educational resources that will provide you with all of the trading information you may need.
-This includes information on the advantages of Forex and CFD trading, video tutorials on how to use MetaTrader 4 and Web TV which is recorded daily from the New York Stock Exchange discussing trade ideas in short video format.
-They also have a devoted web-page which provides an educational overview.
-When you choose this page you are taken to a page they call an ‘Information Hub for the Serious Trader”.
+IC Markets offer an extensive range of educational resources that will provide you with all the trading information you may need.
+This includes information on the advantages of Forex and CFD trading, video tutorials on how to use MetaTrader 4 and Web TV, which is recorded daily from the New York Stock Exchange discussing trade ideas in short video format.
+They also have a devoted webpage which provides an educational overview.
+When you choose this page, you are taken to a page they call an ‘Information Hub for the Serious Trader’.
 This site includes information on different types of analysis and trading data and a range of other topics such as risk management.
 You can also find links to all the past webinar they have hosted about different trading topics here.

 You can reach out to IG for support via Email, Live chat, phone and twitter.
 The customer support is available 7 days a week however the hours are more limited on Saturdays.

 IC Markets have no fees when it comes to making a deposit or making a withdrawal with any of their funding methods.
+This is across the standard and RAW account types.
 The range of methods you can use for funding is quite broad.
 Funding methods include Credit cards and Debit Cards (Visa and MasterCard), Skrill, Neteller, PayPal, BPAY, POLi, UnionPay and FasaPay.

 IG on the hand have charges for various funding methods.
 You will find they have a 1% fee when using Visa and 0.5% when using MasterCard.
 PayPal also has a 1% fee.
 All these methods have a minimum of $500 when making a deposit.
 BPAY and Bank Transfer are free and have no minimum deposit.